chaimPaneth/react-native-zoom-bridge/README.md

 Follow [Extra steps for iOS](#extra-steps-for-ios)

-Afterwards you will have to rename the header imports removing the leading `MobileRTC/` from the imports.
+**Afterwards you will have to rename the header imports in the whole SDK removing the leading `MobileRTC/` from the header imports. see [Incorrect header imports](#incorrect-header-imports)**

 For Android: